unfoldedcircle/core-api/doc/entities/entity_sensor.md

 | unit      | Optional: the unit of measurement for the given `value`.
 If omitted, the configured entity unit is used. |

 - At least one attribute must be specified in the `entity_change` message.
-  - If the entity `state` and the `value` attribute changed at the same time, they may both be included in the message.
+  - If the sensor `value` and `unit` attributes change at the same time, both must be included in the same message.
   - It's also valid to always send every attribute.
-- The `state` attribute is optional for a sensor.
-  - If the state is never sent, the sensor is considered available.
 - Only sending the `unit` attribute is not valid.
+- If the state is never sent, the sensor is considered available (`ON`).

 ### Event examples